 5.3 Determine the centroid of the ATD and integrate the area under the ATD curve as a measure of the species population.

 In the Chromatogram window of MassLynx open the saved exported file.
 Click on Process | Integrate from the menu.
-Use a peak-to-peak amplitude setting of 100 and click OK.
+Check the ApexTrack Peak Integration box and click OK.

 Record the centroid ATD (tA) and the integrated area as shown on the Chromatogram window.
 Repeat for all saved amb and PA IM-MS data files.